-"Period of reproduction
+"Period of reproduction"

-'Breeding season' was defined using the definition of Cramp & Simmons (1977): "the breeding season is the period during which a species lays and incubates its eggs and rears its young to the flying stage."
-However, the 'reproduction period' not only covers the breeding season but also includes the occupation of the breeding areas as recognised in the 1993 Commission report on the application of the Birds Directive2).
+'Breeding season'1 was defined using the definition of Cramp & Simmons (1977): "the breeding season is the period during which a species lays and incubates its eggs and rears its young to the flying stage."
+However, the 'reproduction period' not only covers the breeding season but also includes the occupation of the breeding areas as well as the period of dependence of young birds after leaving the nest (previously recognised in the 1993 Commission report on the application of the Birds Directive2).